Configure gRPC service for Dial-out over TCP Connections

 See Also

-Configure a Routing Instance for Legacy gRPC Dial-Out Connections
+Configure a Routing Instance for Dial-out over TCP Connections

-Starting with Junos OS Evolved Release 24.2R1, JTI supports configuring a routing instance for legacy gRPC service dial-out connections on ACX Series routers, PTX Series routers, and QFX Series switches.
+Starting with Junos OS Evolved Release 24.2R1, Junos Telemetry supports configuring a routing instance for dial-out over TCP connections on ACX Series routers, PTX Series routers, and QFX Series switches.

 If you do not configure a routing instance, the default routing instance is used.